playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 ## Understanding how scenes work

 To use scenes effectively, it is important to understand how they are loaded when used in a project.
-This section goes in depth about how scenes are structured and loaded.
+This section goes into detail about how scenes are structured and loaded.

 Scenes are separate from [assets][assets] and have different properties and APIs to load them.